GitEic-Bhavin/Training_and_UpSkill/Eng_for_Engineer/Art_of_Speaking/README.md

 - Every habit takes time to build.
 - But if you keep correcting yourself and practicing, your speaking style will improve and any issues you had will slowly disappear.

+Grab the Attentions
+---

+## **What this passage is teaching you**

+It explains **how to start and structure a talk or presentation** so that you capture your audience’s attention and keep them engaged from beginning to end.

+## **Breakdown in simple words**

+### **1. Your opening line is everything**

+The first sentence decides whether people will listen or get bored.
+Your opening should **hook** the audience.

+Good ways to start:

+* A short emotional story
+* A shocking or surprising statistic
+* A new fact
+* A quote
+* A rhetorical question

+**Why?** Because it creates curiosity and makes people pay attention immediately.

+### **2. Tell the topic clearly at the beginning**

+Right after the hook, clearly say what your talk is about.

+If people don’t know what the talk is about within the first few seconds, you lose their interest.

+Example:
+“Last seven years have been the warmest on record.”
+→ Hook (shocking fact)

+Then:
+“I’m here to talk about the dramatic changes in our climate and what we must do to stop them.”
+→ Clear topic

+### **3. Have a logical flow**

+Once the audience understands the topic, structure your talk clearly.

+### **4. Establish the need**

+Explain:

+* Why the current situation is a problem
+* Why it needs to change
+* What will happen if no action is taken
+* How the problem affects the audience personally

+Use 1–2 powerful statistics if relevant.

+### **5. Present the solution**

+Now that the audience understands the problem, explain:

+* What can be done
+* What options or steps exist
+* What exactly you want them to do

+This gives direction and purpose.

+### **6. Paint the future**

+Show two contrasting pictures:

+**A. If they don’t act:**
+What negative consequences will occur?

+**B. If they do act:**
+How life will get better, easier, safer, or more successful?

+Use emotional but factual language.
+If you have slides, use very simple images or diagrams.

+### **7. End with clear action**

+Finish your talk by telling the audience:

+* The exact next steps
+* What they should do immediately after the talk

+A strong ending is as important as a strong opening.